bmeviauac01/softwarelab1/docs/Lab-QueryOptimization/Exercise-1.md

     The NonClustered Index Seek yields keys, which are looked up in the Clustered Index, just like joining the two indices.

-    We would have expected something similar is the previous queries too.
-The Clustered Index is needed as entire records are fetched, the NonClustered Index only provides references.
-However, these references are in the right order, the NonClustered Index provides this; so after the lookup in the Clustered Index there is no further need to do the sorting.
-If only the Clustered Index was used (Clustered Index Scan), the sorting would have to be performed in a separate stage.
+    We would have expected something similar in the previous queries too.
+The Clustered Index is needed as entire records are fetched as the NonClustered Index only provides references.
+However, these references are in the correct order (the NonClustered Index ensures it); so after the lookup in the Clustered Index, there is no further need to do the sorting.
+If only the Clustered Index were used (Clustered Index Scan), the sorting would have to be performed in a separate stage.
 This is an acceptable query, as the NonClustered Index helps in avoiding a costly sorting step.

 ## Exercise 5 (2p)